tangowithcode/tango_with_django_2/manuscript/chapter3.md

 	Quit the server with CONTROL-C.

-In the output, you can see a number of things.
+In the output, you can see several things.
 First, there are no issues that stop the application from running.
 However, you will notice that a warning is raised -- `unapplied migration(s)`.
-We will talk about this in more detail when we setup our database, but for now we can ignore it.
+We will talk about this in more detail when we set up our database, but for now we can ignore it.
 Third, and most importantly, you can see that a URL has been specified: `http://127.0.0.1:8000/`, which is the address that the Django development server is running at.

 Now open up your web browser and enter the URL mentioned above -- [`http://127.0.0.1:8000/`](http://127.0.0.1:8000/).
 You should see a webpage similar to [the one shown below](#img-ch3-django-powered-page).